vvsvishnu7/Eth-Avax-Module-2/README.md

 # METACRAFTERS

-## Smart Contract Integration with Frontend
-This project demonstrates the integration of a smart contract with a frontend application using Ethereum, React, and Hardhat.
+This project showcases the integration of a smart contract with a frontend application using Ethereum, React, and Hardhat.

-## Smart Contract
+# Smart Contract:
-The smart contract used in this project is Assessment.sol.
-It is a simple contract that allows you to set and fetch a naming message.
+The employed smart contract, named Assessment.sol, is a simple one designed to facilitate setting and retrieving a naming message.

-## Frontend
+# Frontend:
-The frontend application is built using React and interacts with the deployed smart contract.
-The main functionality of the frontend includes fetching the current naming and setting a new naming message.
+The frontend is constructed using React and interacts seamlessly with the deployed smart contract.
+The key frontend functionalities encompass fetching the current naming message and configuring a new one.

-## Prerequisites
+# Prerequisites:

 Node.js

-MetaMask extension for your browser
+MetaMask browser extension

-## Getting Started
+# Getting Started:

-Clone the repository:
+Clone the repository: Use the command git clone to clone the repository.
-**git clone**

-### Install the dependencies:
-**cd npm install**

-### Start a local Ethereum network:
-**npx hardhat node**
+Install dependencies: Navigate to the project directory and run npm install.

-This command starts a local Ethereum network using Hardhat.
-Make sure to note the network URL and use it to configure MetaMask in the next step.
+Initiate a local Ethereum network: Execute npx hardhat node to start a local Ethereum network using Hardhat.
+Remember the network URL for the MetaMask setup.

-### Configure MetaMask:
+Configure MetaMask:
-1. Install the MetaMask extension for your browser.
-Create an Ethereum network in MetaMask and set the network URL to connect to your local Hardhat network.
+Install MetaMask and create an Ethereum network, setting the URL to the local Hardhat network.
-2. Import an account from your local Hardhat network into MetaMask. .
+Import an account from the local Hardhat network to MetaMask.
-3. Deploy the Smart Contract:

-To deploy the Assessment smart contract to your local network, run the following command in your project directory:

-**npx hardhat run scripts/deploy.js --network localhost**

-Make sure the local Ethereum network is running before deploying the contract.
+Deploy the Smart Contract: Deploy the Assessment smart contract on the local network by running npx hardhat run scripts/deploy.js --network localhost.
+Ensure the local Ethereum network is active before deployment.

-### Update the Frontend Configuration:
-In the index.js file, update the nameAddress variable with the deployed contract address obtained from the deployment step.
+Update Frontend Configuration: In the index.js file, update the nameAddress variable with the deployed contract address acquired from the deployment step.

-#Start the Frontend Development Server:
+# Starting the Frontend Development Server:

-**npm run dev**

-Open your browser and navigate to http://localhost:3000 to access the frontend application.

-## Usage
+Run npm run dev to initiate the frontend development server.
+Access the application in your browser at http://localhost:3000.

+# Usage:
-The main page of the frontend application displays the current naming fetched from the smart contract.
-To update the naming, enter a new message in the input field and click the "Set naming" button.
-Make sure to have funds in the MetaMask account connected to the local Ethereum network.
-The updated naming will be stored on the blockchain, and the page will display the new naming.
+The main page of the front end displays the existing naming message from the smart contract.
+To update the naming, input a new message and click "Set naming".
+Ensure your MetaMask account linked to the local Ethereum network contains sufficient funds.
+The revised naming will be stored on the blockchain, and the page will exhibit the updated message.

-## Resources
+# Resources:

-1. Ethereum
+Ethereum
-2. React
+React
-3. Hardhat
+Hardhat
-4. MetaMask
+MetaMask

-## Authors
-ex.
-Mayank Varshney (21BCS7009)

-## License
+# Author:
+Vishnu Vishvas Sharma

+# License:
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/21BCS7009/Module-Smart-Contract-Management---ETH-AVAX/blob/main/LICENSE) file for details.
+This project holds an MIT License.